zkLinkProtocol/nova-point-v2/src/adapters/README.md

 | poolAddress  | Each pool’s contract address                        | 0xE8a8f1D76625B03b787F6ED17bD746e0515F3aEf | Yes      |
 | balance      | Historical balances raw data.
 0.1 ETH               | 100000000000000000                         | Yes      |
 | symbol       | token symbol                                        | WETH                                       | No       |

+**Important Note:
+**For TVL point calculation, we take into consideration the balance of tokens held in the user's address in every 8 hour snapshot.
+This means that all different types of transaction data with the data fields in the table shall be provided, including the withdrawal data, not just the deposit data.

+**Illustrated Examples of Calculation on Nova**

+_**Case 1: **_

+Imagine that user A (A) deposits 500 ETH/USDC into the ETH/USDC pool and receive 500 stETH.
+Then, user B (B) comes in and borrow the 100 ETH/USDC out of the 500 ETH/USDC.
+A will receive points for the 400 stETH owned.
+B will receive points for the 100 ETH/USDC borrowed.
+In conclusion, the points are calculated based on the actual amount of tokens owned by the users in the pool.
+Then, we will calculate the % of tokens owned by A & B in the pool.

+_**Case 2: **_

+Imagine that A & B each locks up 100 USDC in the pool.
+The contract has a total of 200 USDC locked up, then the balance of A & B will be 200 USDC each.
+Case 2.1: If A withdraws all staked USDC, then A's balance will be 0.
+Case 2.2: If a new user, C comes in and borrows 100 USDC, then the assets which are locked up by the contract will be left with only 100 USDC.
+This means that A and B each now owns 50% of total asset balance in the contract.
+A & B's final balance will be 50 USDC each in this case.

 ## Testing & Validation